Welcome to Wessex! We hope you will enjoy your time with us.

 Rotations

 The four-year programme sees you rotate through both DGH and tertiary care centres.
 The deanery will e-mail in the early part of the calendar year to ask for your preferences for the upcoming rotations, and these will be considered together with your outstanding training requirements.
 Rotations are allocated on a six-monthly basis, although in most cases you will stay at the same hospital for the full 12 months.
 However, there are rare occasions (for example, trainees needing to rotate through specific hospitals who provide ICU training) where you may be asked to move after six months.
+Personal circustances are taken into account but rotations are not guaranteed.

-Our hospitals are:
+The hospitals are:

-• Dorset County Hospital (Dorchester)
+- Dorset County Hospital (Dorchester)

-• Southampton General Hospital
+- Southampton General Hospital

-• Queen Alexandra Hospital (Portsmouth)
+- Queen Alexandra Hospital (Portsmouth)

-• Salisbury District Hospital
+- Salisbury District Hospital

 Training days